nesaulov/surrealist/README.md

 A typical use case for this gem could be, for example, serializing a (decorated) object outside of the view context.
 The schema is described through a hash, so you can build the structure of serialized object independently of its methods and attributes, while also having possibility to serialize nested objects and structures.
+[Introductory blogpost.](https://medium.com/@billikota/introducing-surrealist-a-gem-to-serialize-ruby-objects-according-to-a-defined-schema-6ca7e550628d)

 * [Installation](#installation)
 * [Usage](#usage)